 Document: Brown, A 72800

-2. Backing Up--The best filing system can be quickly destroyed by a computer virus or a power strike.
+The July 28th document is about five levels down, or five clicks cown, in your computer files from your C drive.
+Now you can easily put your hand on both the hard copy and the electronic file. - Backing Up--The best filing system can be quickly destroyed by a computer virus or a power strike.
 Protect your files by backing the up.
 A backup is a copy of your computer files stored on either a disc, a tape, a CD or the network server.

 Backing up your computer files is simple and takes very little time.
 Your computer sofware will guide you through the steps.
 You can decide when, where, and how the computer backs up your files.
 Get your system in place and stick with it.
 There are two kinds of backups: